 However, the question remains; are Celtic even good enough to play in the best league in the world?
-Former manager Neil Lennon left the club to fulfill ambitions he had in England, although his next job was with Bolton Wanderers in the Championship.
-Of course players like Virgil Van Dijk, Victor Wanayama and Fraser Forster have successfully graduated to the Premier League from Celtic.
+Former manager Neil Lennon left the club to fulfil ambitions he had in England, although his next job was with Bolton Wanderers in the Championship.
+Of course, players like Virgil Van Dijk, Victor Wanayama and Fraser Forster have successfully graduated to the Premier League from Celtic.

 Either way, the club has been used as a stepping-stone to English football for the last 10 years now.
 It is a long time ago since Celtic had the pedigree to hang onto world-class players like Henrik Larsson in the prime of their careers.